-Today, 25 years later, I see that the steps we’ve taken all these years have not simply been about building an investment portfolio and rationalizing regular trips to places like Paris, Lisbon, and Medellín.
+Today, 25 years later, I see that the steps we’ve taken all these years have not simply been about building an investment portfolio and rationalizing regular extended stays in places like Paris, Panama, Medellín, Croatia, Lisbon, Ireland, and beyond.

 What we’ve been doing has been creating layers of contingencies… a personalized “Bug-Out Plan.”